-SNAP recipients ages 18 through 52 who do not live with a child under 18, and who are considered physically and mentally able to work must follow the Time Limit Rules.
-This is often called the Able-Bodied Adult Without Dependents (ABAWD) work requirement.
+SNAP recipients ages 18 through 64 who do not have responsibility for a child under the age of 14 living in their home, and who are considered physically and mentally able to work must follow the Time Limit Rules.
+This is often called the Able-Bodied Adult Without Dependents (ABAWD) work requirement or the Requirement to Work.

-SNAP recipients in these categories can only get SNAP benefits for 3 months in 3 years unless they meet the Time Limit Rules.
+SNAP recipients in these categories can only get SNAP benefits for 3 months in 3 years unless they meet the Time Limit Rules or meet an exemption from the Requirement to Work.

 Frequently Asked Questions